Elliott Smith: Reaction

 On July 30, 2004, Chiba filed a lawsuit against the Smith family for 15% of his earnings (over $1 million), claiming that she and Smith lived as "husband and wife", that Smith had pledged to take care of her financially for the rest of her life, and that she worked as his manager and agent from around 2000 until his death.
 A state labor commissioner ruled her claim as manager to be invalid, as she had worked as an "unlicensed talent agent" under California's Talent Agencies Act.
 The case made it to the California appellate court in October 2007, but the decision was affirmed 2–1.

-In an October 2013 Spin magazine article—a reflection at the ten-year anniversary of Smith's death—drummer McPherson stated that Smith was "a sick man without his medicine" during the last 31 days of his life, when he was not only sober, but had also given up red meat and sugar.
+In an October 2013 Spin magazine article—a reflection at the tenth anniversary of Smith's death—drummer McPherson stated that Smith was "a sick man without his medicine" during the last 31 days of his life, when he was not only sober, but had also given up red meat and sugar.
 In the same article, Chiba recalls thinking, "Okay, you're asking a lot of yourself.
 You're giving up a lot at once."
 Chiba further explained that "anyone who understands drug abuse knows that you use drugs to hide from your past or sedate yourself from strong, overwhelming feelings.
 So when you're newly clean and coming off the medications that have been masking all those feelings, that's when you're the most vulnerable."
 Writing for Spin, Liam Gowing also encountered a local musician who claimed Smith had said to him: "The people who try to intervene, they're good people who genuinely care about you.
 But they don't know what you're going through.
 Do what you need to do."
 According to the musician, Smith had adamantly dissuaded him from suicide.